kgiszewski/Archetype/README.md

 # Important, please read!
 This project has been sunset.
 No further updates will be coming.
 Thank you to all of the contributors over the years.
 We had a good run.
 Please consider using Nested Content for similar needs.

+This project will work with all versions of Umbraco 7.
+It will not (that we know of), work with V8+.

 ## Installation
 Install the selected <a href='https://github.com/kgiszewski/Archetype/releases'>release</a> through the Umbraco package installer or via <a href='http://www.nuget.org/packages/Archetype/'>NuGet</a>.